Armenian Americans: Arts and entertainment

-Rouben Mamoulian was a film and theater director and also known as co-producer of the first feature film (Becky Sharp, 1935) to use the three-strip Technicolor process.
-Sev Ohanian is a film screenwriter and producer of Searching, Fruitvale Station and Run.
+Rouben Mamoulian was a film and theater director, and also known as co-producer of the first feature film (Becky Sharp, 1935) to use the three-strip Technicolor process.
+Howard Kazanjian produced Return of the Jedi and Raiders of the Lost Ark, while Steven Zaillian wrote the screenplay for Schindler's List.

 Armenian Americans have found a lot of success in the field of entertainment.
-Singer Cher (born Cherilyn Sarkisian).
+The career of singer Cher, born Cheryl Sarkisian, spans over 60 years.
 The metal band System of a Down is composed of four Armenian members of the diaspora: Serj Tankian, Daron Malakian, Shavo Odadjian, and John Dolmayan.
-Composer Alan Hovhaness, born to an Armenian father and a Scottish-American mother, "wrote more than 400 pieces, among them 67 symphonies of varying quality."
+Composer Alan Hovhaness, born to an Armenian father and a Scottish-American mother, "wrote more than 400 pieces, among them 67 symphonies of varying quality".
 Sebu Simonian, one of two founders of the band Capital Cities, is Lebanese Armenian.
-Ross Bagdasarian Sr. (known by the moniker David Seville) created Alvin and the Chipmunks.
-In 1959, at the First Grammys he won 2 awards: Best Recording for Children and Best Comedy Performance.
-Mike Conners (born Krekor Ohanian), is the actor who starred in the long-running TV series Mannix, for which he earned a Golden Globe award in 1970.
-His acting career spanned over 6 decades.
+Ross Bagdasarian, also known by the stage name David Seville, created Alvin and the Chipmunks.
+In 1959, at the inaugural Grammy Awards, Bagdasarian won two awards, Best Recording for Children and Best Comedy Performance.
+Mike Conners, whose real name was Krekor Ohanian, starred in the long-running TV series Mannix, for which he earned a Golden Globe Award in 1970.
+His acting career spanned over six decades.

 Numerous Armenian musicians have been successful in American pop culture.
 Los Angeles is considered one of the main centers of Armenian music production of the last decades.
-Armenian-born singers that have lived or live in the US include rock singer pop singers Harout Pamboukjian and Armenchik.
+Armenian-born singers that have lived or live in the United States include rock singer pop singers Harout Pamboukjian and Armenchik.

-Andrea Martin, comedian and film and television actor, best known as a regular on the Canadian television comedy show, SCTV and as Aunt Voula in My Big Fat Greek Wedding and My Big Fat Greek Wedding 2, is from a paternal and maternal, Armenian-American family.
+Andrea Martin, comedian and film and television actor, best known as a regular on the Canadian television comedy show SCTV, and as Aunt Voula in My Big Fat Greek Wedding and My Big Fat Greek Wedding 2, is from a paternal and maternal, Armenian-American family.

 Reality TV show star Kim Kardashian is a controversial figure among Armenians.
 Her father, Robert Kardashian, was an attorney in the O. J. Simpson murder case, and her sisters, Khloe Kardashian and Kourtney Kardashian, and brother Rob Kardashian are also reality television stars.